FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Harvesting.en.md

 - **Cleaning**: If the harvest contains green plant material or high moisture levels, clean the seeds as soon as possible—preferably within 24 hours.
 - **Drying**: Dry the seeds to less than 9% moisture to prevent spoilage.
 Seeds stored at higher moisture levels are prone to mold and deterioration.
 Drying should be done immediately if moisture exceeds 9%.

+## Drying & Storage

+Ensure harvested camelina seeds have less than 9% moisture content to avoid spoilage during storage.
+Clean and dry seeds promptly after harvest.

+- **Moisture**: For safe long-term storage, seed moisture content should be below 9%.
+If necessary, dry seeds immediately after harvest.
+- **Storage**: Store camelina in a well-ventilated, dry environment to prevent mold or spoilage.
+Seed cleaning should be done as soon as possible to reduce moisture levels and remove impurities.